Questions and Answers About R-22a Safety

 2. What are the potential safety risks of R-22a?

 Because R-22a is flammable, it can burn or explode if there is enough product concentrated in one space and the refrigerant comes in contact with an ignition source.

-5. What actions is EPA taking against the illegal use of R-22a?
+6. What actions has EPA taken against the illegal use of R-22a?

 EPA cannot comment on any specific enforcement actions that it may be undertaking or that are in the early stages of investigation.
 However, EPA has settled with companies over allegations of illegal activity regarding the sale of R-22a as a refrigerant and will continue to take enforcement actions where appropriate.
 Some examples of past enforcement actions include:

 In a settlement with EPA, Enviro-Safe Refrigerants, Inc., of Pekin, Illinois, agreed to pay a $300,000 civil penalty and cease marketing and sale of unapproved flammable hydrocarbon refrigerants as substitutes for ozone-depleting substances.
 Enviro-Safe allegedly violated Clean Air Act requirements through the marketing and sale of three flammable hydrocarbon refrigerant products, HC-12a, HC-22a and HC-502a, as substitutes for ozone-depleting substances without providing the requisite information to EPA for review and approval.